 - Server-side document storage, divided into ‘namespaces’, by default each user has his own namespace.
 Active documents are held in memory server-side.
 Read and write permissions to access namespaces are fully configurable.

 - Concurrency (multiple users may edit the same document similtaneously)

 - Full versioning control for documents (using git), allowing limitless undo operations. (in foliadocserve)

-- Full annotator information, with timestamps, is stored in the FoLiA XML and can be displayed by the interface.
+- Full provenance information, including annotator names and timestamps, is stored in the FoLiA XML and can be displayed by the interface.
 The git log also contains verbose information on annotations.